michaellperry/parallel-queues/README.md

-# WiredBrain Microservices Demo
+# WiredBrain Microservices Demo: Little's Law and Queueing Theory

 This project demonstrates a microservices architecture for the WiredBrain coffee shop, consisting of Ordering, Billing, and Shipping services that communicate via RabbitMQ.
+It has been enhanced to demonstrate Little's Law and fundamental queueing theory concepts using metrics, Prometheus, and Grafana.

 ## Project Structure